grafana/grafana/docs/sources/administration/configuration.md

 The maximum duration before timing out graceful server shutdown.
 Default value is `1m`.

-## [intentapi.proxy]
+## [intentapi.kubebridge]

-Settings related to the Intent API apiserver proxy.
+Settings related to the Intent API kubernetes bridge.

 ### kubeconfig_path

 The kubeconfig file which contains contexts, namespaces and auth.
 The file must contain all necessary information to connect and authenticate to remote `kube-apiserver`.
 Unset by default, make sure to set it if using the Intent API.

+## [intentapi.proxy]

+Settings related to the Intent API apiserver proxy.

 ### keepalive_timeout